-This observation can also be found in the literature.
-Since the first description of robotic pyeloplasty in children in 2005, the LOS has systematically declined.
-In 2006, two similar retrospective series of RALP have shown LOS of 2.3 and 2.4 days.
-In a comparative series in 2013, Casella et al. showed a mean LOS of 1 day.
-More recently, Fichtenbaum et al. showed a short series of 17 tubeless RALP in the outpatient setting.
-In our study, a short-term assessment showed no complications, ER-visits, or readmissions 30 days after surgery.
-It is our belief that an experienced team and a well-established robotic program can safely perform an early discharge ( $\leq$ 24h) in the majority of patients.
+In a comparative series in 2013, Casella et al showed a mean LOS of one day.15 More recently, Fichtenbaum et al showed a short series of 17 tubeless RALP in the outpatient setting.11 In our study, a short-term assessment showed no complications, emergency room visits, or re-admissions 30 days after surgery.
+It is our belief that an experienced team and a well-established robotic program can safely perform an early discharge (≤24h) in most patients.

 Although not statistically significant, patients with short operative time also had a shorter LOS.
 This is an intuitive finding since more complex cases would take a prolonged operative time and thus have a longer hospitalization.
 Shorter procedures would mean less use of narcotics, therefore faster recovery of bowel function.
-In a similar way, Freilich et al. showed that prolonged surgery (>2h) in pediatric urology procedures would be associated with a higher risk of complications.
-As previously mentioned, reducing the surgery duration and consequently the time of hospitalization requires an experienced team and surgeon.
-Reducing the operative time with the increase of number of cases was already demonstrated by Murthy et al. in a comparative series with robotic and open pyeloplasty.
-In their study, they showed a significant trend in reducing the operative time with increasing experience in the robotic cases; after 40 cases the OP time would be similar to the open cases.
+In a similar way, Freilich et al showed that prolonged surgery (>2h) in pediatric urology procedures would be associated with a higher risk of complications.
+As previously mentioned, reducing the surgery duration and, consequently, the time of hospitalization requires an experienced team and surgeon.
+Reducing the operative time with the increase of number of cases was already demonstrated by Murthy et al in a comparative series with robotic and open pyeloplasty.
+In their study, they showed a significant trend in reducing the operative time with increasing experience in the robotic cases; after 40 cases, the operating time would be similar to the open cases.

-No other differences in time of hospitalization was seen when analyzing age groups, gender or presence of associated kidney anomalies (e.g. duplex kidneys) (Table 1).
-Even when analyzing different age groups (i.e. infants), no differences were seen in the time of discharge.
+No other differences in time of hospitalization were seen when analyzing age groups, gender, or presence of associated kidney anomalies (e.g., duplex kidneys).
+Even when analyzing different age groups (i.e., infants), no differences were seen in the time of discharge.
 There is recent evidence showing similar results even for smaller and younger patients.
-Kawal et al. compared infants to older children and showed no difference in the outcomes with both groups, with a median length of stay of 1 day.
-Kafka et al. prospectively compared patients weighing less than 10Kg that underwent RALP to a matched cohort of patients that had open pyeloplasty for UPJO.
-In addition to similar outcomes in both groups, a reasonable short mean length of stay was observed for the RALP group (1 day).
-For these reasons, we believe that patients in the infants and toddlers age groups may also be safely discharged home $\leq$ 24h after the procedure.
-Ultimately, we are unable to identify a clear reason behind the significant association between crossing vessels and shorter LOS at this time, and hope that further prospective studies will provide further insights into these findings.
+Kawal et al compared infants to older children and showed no difference in the outcomes with both groups, with a median LOS of one day.
+Kafka et al prospectively compared patients weighing less than 10 kg who underwent RALP to a matched cohort of patients who had open pyeloplasty for UPJO.
+In addition to similar outcomes in both groups, a reasonable short mean LOS was observed for the RALP group (one day).
+19 For these reasons, we believe that patients in the infant and toddler age groups may also be safely discharged home ≤24h after the procedure.
+Ultimately, we are unable to identify a clear reason behind the significant association between crossing vessels and shorter LOS at this time, and hope that further prospective studies will provide more insights into these findings.